-It was noted that the Decent Homes Assistance budget was underused.
+It was noted that the Decent Homes Assistant budget was underused.
 Following a discussion by the Panel about the importance of this budget, the Head of Finance agreed to provide further information.

 The issue was raised of how councils were permitted to use capital reserves for revenue spend.
 Under the current four-year settlement, capitalisation direction was permitted when in-year capital receipts could be made available for service transformation and digitisation projects.
 Although the capital balance was around £20 million, most would be utilised on other projects.
-It was agreed that this topic would be discussed on a future agenda and was later added to the work programme.
+It was agreed that this topic would be discussed on a future agenda - see work programme